 Steam & Hot Water Coil Kilns

-Nyle’s engineered steam and hot water coils are a key component to properly maintaining temperature in a kiln.
-Nyle has worked exclusively with a quality coil provider to develop coils that last and are specifically made for the lumber drying industry.
+Nyle’s engineered steam and hot water coils are essential to properly maintaining temperature in a kiln.
+Nyle has worked exclusively with a quality coil provider to develop coils that last and are made explicitly for the lumber drying industry.

 Continuous Drying Kilns

-Nyle Systems kilns are proven to saves energy, reduce your capital and operating costs while also making drying simple and allowing even inexperienced operators to produce the highest quality lumber and improve yields.
+Nyle Systems kilns are proven to save energy, reduce your capital and operating costs while also making drying simple and allowing even inexperienced operators to produce the highest quality lumber and improve yields.